 As a polarizing filter is rotated, the intensity of the light it passes will increase as it comes into alignment and decrease as it is moves beyond the angle of alignment.

 As a polarizing filter aligned to the angle of the blue wave is rotated, it begins to block the blue wave and pass the orange one.

 When plotted, the change in intensity relative to polarizer orientation is like a sine function.
 The ratio between the highest and lowest intensities is called the extinction ratio.

 Due to the transverse nature of light, angles of polarization cannot exceed 180°.
 As the slits in a polarizing filter are all parallel, rotating a filter by 180° will return it to its original orientation.
 This explains why the intensity peaks and falls off twice as the filter is rotated by 360°.

 How does light become polarized?

-Light can become polarized when emitting directly from a coherent source, passing though a polarizing filter, or reflecting off a non-metallic surface.
+Light can become polarized when emitting directly from a coherent source, passing through a polarizing filter, or reflecting off a non-metallic surface.

-The angle of polarized light reflected off water or a polished surface is parallel to surface’s angle.
+The angle of polarized light reflected off water or a polished surface is parallel to surface.

-The angle of polarized light can change as it passes though certain optically active materials, such as biological molecules and pharmaceuticals.
+The angle of polarized light can change as it passes through certain optically active materials, such as biological molecules and pharmaceuticals.